 - The DIFC has proposed a DIFC Employer Workplace Savings Scheme, to replace the on-going gratuity benefit.
 However, this ‘Savings Scheme’ is considered to be different from a pension fund as the funds accumulated under this scheme can be withdrawn by the employees either at the time of termination of the employment or anytime in the future after retirement.

 - For expat employees that do not work for the DIFC, the Department of Economic Development (DED) are working on a project that aims to offer a pension scheme to all expats working across the seven emirates.

 - Abdulrahman of the Federal Authority for Government Human Resources (FAHR) understands the need for such pension funds in the UAE for expats; he states that “… there are an excellent opportunity and an urgent need in the region to establish investment funds to manage retirement and end-of-service benefits.”

 From the Law

 - Article 141 of the UAE Labour Law, enables the employer to maintain their pension scheme.
-If any company maintains a pension scheme for their employees, the employees that are entitled to the pension can choose either gratuity or the pension, whichever is a favourable scheme.
+If any company maintains a pension scheme for their employees, the employees that are entitled to the pension can choose either gratuity or the pension, whichever is a favorable scheme.

 The government aims to improve financial conditions after retirement by 2020.
-There are various policies and programmes being developed in lines with a savings fund that can help the employees in the future.
+There are various policies and program being developed in lines with a savings fund that can help the employees in the future.
 For more information about Pension funds in the UAE and dispute resolution related to labour and employment, it is best to approach a lawyer in UAE, that specializes in Labour and Employment.